Skip to content

 <script>

-// Replace 'service_id' and 'owner_id' with the appropriate values from your Skapi dashboard.
+// Replace 'service_id' with the appropriate values from your Skapi dashboard.

 </script>